 Fully rested from the Oberoi’s exquisite cascading pools the ‘Lovely booked us to drive the 6 hours from Agra to Jaipur.
 Most people would skip seeing the back country for the sake of more palaces and religious monuments but I’ve been happily enlightened with the realisation that India is a beautiful country with incredible warmth of personality steeped in wealth wholly unrelated to material possession.
 This is reinforced by a ‘no tipping’ policy in nearly all the hotels we visited; A relief to experience such impeccable service more telling of the populous nature than the dollar rate.

 Sightseeing in Jaipur embraced the Red Fort, a floating palace, local spice and textile markets and rich silk weaving.
-Walk the streets and sense the flavours of this glorious place; you cross the road with your ears not your eyes.
+Walk the streets and sense the flavours of this glorious place; you cross the road with your ears, not your eyes.
 Like a river of cars bicycles trucks rickshaws people cows (yes loose cows!) scooters, and the odd goat all free-flow in any direction.
 One gently traverses at a steady pace with minimum hesitancy to blend in through the chaos that breathes past you.
-Yet, pulling into an oncoming dual carriage way from a roadside rest, head on, still lives with me.
+Yet, pulling into an oncoming dual carriageway from a roadside rest, head-on, still lives with me.

 In Jodhpur, The Raas Hotel is a spectacular walled enclave in the centre of mayhem.
-Imagine a medieval city with abundant step wells deep into the earth and narrow streets draped with an embarrassment of colour round every corner.
+Imagine a medieval city with abundant step-wells deep into the earth and narrow streets draped with an embarrassment of colour around every corner.
 Life’s changed around here.
 The children of beggars are no longer maimed for profit, those days are long gone.
 Every child receives an education and everyone is entitled to a free meal provided every day on the street.
 The infrastructure of this massive country is receiving a whole new momentum of focused investment at a pace suited to both culture as much as commerce.
 Breakfast on the terrace in the walled gardens listening to the orchestra of life from beyond the walls lends a texture to India like no other.
 So to say we dropped into quintessential India in this blue painted City is an understatement.

 I still may not be such the spiritual being, but I have to admit to being enchanted by India’s raw intoxicating spirit.